 Adjustment of Status While Removal Proceedings are Open

-USCIS cannot adjudicate the adjustment application when a client has an order of removal, or is currently in removal proceedings because 8 CFR 1245.2(a)(1)(i) awards the Immigration Judge (IJ) exclusive jurisdiction over the application to adjust status (Form I-485) when removal proceedings have been initiated.
+USCIS cannot adjudicate the adjustment application when a client has an order of removal, or is currently in removal proceedings because 8 CFR 1245.2(a)(1)(i) awards the Immigration Judge (IJ) exclusive jurisdiction over the application to adjust status (Form I-485) when removal proceedings have been initiated (except for arriving aliens).
 If an I-485 application has been administratively closed by USCIS because removal proceedings were pending, USCIS cannot reopen the case unless removal proceedings are terminated first.
 Administratively closing the removal proceedings (which is no longer possible except in very limited circumstances after Matter of Castro-Tum) would not help in this situation because the IJ still has exclusive jurisdiction.
 If your client has an order of removal, you should investigate options for moving to reopen the case before filing any application for adjustment (don’t file the I-485 application with USCIS)!
 If reopened, the court will have exclusive jurisdiction over the adjustment application.

 Seeking a joint motion to terminate with the DHS attorney is unlikely in the current environment, but always worth a try by reaching out the ICE-Office of Chief Counsel in your local jurisdiction.
 Matter of S-O-G- and F-D-B- removed the IJ’s ability to exercise discretion in terminating removal proceedings (i.e. to seek adjustment of status before USCIS) except when there is an independent legal basis (i.e. DHS cannot sustain the charges of removability).
 DHS would have to dismiss the Notice to Appear as a matter of prosecutorial discretion to allow the child to adjust before USCIS.